 - View, open, or delete an app by selecting “Apps”.

 - By “Shared with me”, we can search and sort the content we want to find.

-2. Canvas – The canvas area displays visualisation tiles, if we open a dashboard.
+2. Canvas – The canvas area displays visualization tiles, if we open a dashboard.
 Again, if we open the report editor, the canvas area would display a report page.

 3. Q & A question box – This can be used to add content to a dashboard or report.
-We can ask a question and Power BI Q&A would give us an answer in the form of a visualisation.
-It basically looks for an answer in the dataset connected to the dashboard.
-A connected dataset would mean that it has at least one tile pinned to that dashboard.
+We can ask a question and Power BI Q&A would give us an answer in the form of a visualization.
+It basically looks for an answer in the data set connected to the dashboard.
+A connected data set would mean that it has at least one tile pinned to that dashboard.